A COMMUNITY-WIDE STUDY OF CELL-CELL COMMUNICATION

 Different parts of society can play a role in AI control (7).
 The scientific community can participate in this control and make sure that fundamental scientific knowledge remains a public resource.

 The case of drug development shows how private companies can contribute to specific applications but also benefit from openly shared fundamental biological knowledge.
-AI systems contain biological knowledge in a form that is not equivalent to that available from articles, books or individual human experts.
+AI systems contain scientfic knowledge in a form that is not equivalent to that available from articles, books or individual human experts.

 You can read the responses to the survey given by two AI systems, ChatGPT and Bard.

-Initial survey results (July-August 2023)
+Survey results (July-August 2023) - biomedical scientists

 After a short introduction the survey asked 3 questions and this page was mentioned for those that wanted more background information.
 Here are the questions and a summary of the responses: